DavidGhedini/doc-c1/docs/code/map.rst

 **********************
-Main Map Code
+Map
 **********************

-The main code is located in map.php.
+The main map code is located in map.php.

 This file is the one you would update to make any changes you want to map rendering.